 7. Lower Your Water Heating Costs

-Set your water heater to 120°F instead of 140°F—you won't notice the difference in your shower, but you'll notice the savings.
-Take shorter showers and run your dishwasher and washing machine with full loads only.
+Set your water heater to 120°F instead of 140°F. You won't feel the difference in the shower, but your wallet will.
+Also, only run full loads on your dishwasher and washing machine.

 8. Take Advantage of Tax Season

-If you're expecting a refund, file early and put that money to work.
-Consider allocating a portion to your emergency fund, paying down debt, or investing.
-Free filing options like IRS Free File are available for those earning under $84,000.
+If you're getting a refund, file early and decide where that money goes before it disappears.
+Build up your emergency fund, pay down debt, or start investing.
+If you earn under $84,000, IRS Free File lets you file for free.

 9. DIY Your Coffee

-That daily $6 latte adds up to $180/month.
-Invest in a quality travel mug and brew at home.
-If you miss the coffee shop vibe, treat yourself to one outing per week instead of daily visits.
+That daily $6 latte runs you about $180 a month.
+Get a decent travel mug and brew at home.
+If you miss the coffee shop scene, treat yourself to one visit per week instead of making it a daily habit.

 10. Embrace Free Entertainment